AndresMillsGallego/reading-notes/class-09.md

 2. Binding is when you couple the element you want the focus on with the event that you are waiting for.
     > There are 3 ways to bind an event to an element(well only 2 really, as the HTML Event Handler method is no longer recommended)
     >The two you _could_ use are traditional DOM event handlers, or the more frequently used DOM level 2 event handlers.
 3. JavaScript!!
 Finally a way to link scripts and functions to certain events.
-Key strokes, submition forms, clicks, you get the picture.
+Key strokes, submit forms, clicks, you get the picture.
 4. You can monitor the events on a particular element, as well as all the children of said element!

 I have a feeling we will be coming back to this chapter soon.
 Even if it isn't assigned in the reading I will most certainly coming back for another read through (probably several if I am being honest).